Reddit User Asks People If A Cat From Germany Relocating To Japan Will Understand The Country's Local Cats

 Some users included other animals in the conversation, in an effort to answer the question.

 Moreover, the concept of attachment in animals, similar to humans, plays a significant role in how pets adapt to new situations.
-A theory developed by John Bowlby emphasizes the importance of secure attachments formed in early development, which can influence how animals respond to stressors later in life.
 If the German cat has a secure bond with its owner, it may cope better with the transition to Japan.

 To strengthen this bond, owners can engage in interactive play and create a safe space for their cat to explore new surroundings at its own pace, which can alleviate stress and enhance its confidence in the new environment.